RobThePCGuy/Performance-Mod-Guide-For-Valheim/README.md

 > *In this section, we’ll make a command shortcut that launches Valheim in High Priority from Steam.*

 ### What is High Priority?

 > *In Windows, the operating system distributes the computer’s resources based on the priority of the application.*

 > *Higher priority means more resources will go to Valheim.*

-### Navigate to the Valheim Directory.
+### Navigate to the Valheim Directory

 - In your Steam Library **Right-Click** on **Valheim** & go to **Manage--->Browse local files**.

 - **Windows Explorer** should've opened to the games location.

 - Locate the file **valheim.exe**